Marslevelsafety/Dechapon25/README.md

 About

-Dechapon25 is a configurable SQL linter designed to help developers and data teams write clean, consistent, and maintainable SQL.
+Dechapon25 is a configurable SQL linter designed to help developers and data teams produce clean, consistent, and maintainable SQL.

-The project is derived from SQLFluff and retains compatibility with many of the capabilities provided by the upstream project.
+The project is derived from SQLFluff and retains compatibility with many capabilities provided by the upstream project.

 Key capabilities include:

 SQL linting

-Automatic SQL formatting and fixing
+Automated SQL formatting and fixing

-Multiple SQL dialects
+Support for multiple SQL dialects

 Jinja templating